minhquanvu0604/utsma-sim-2/path_planning_v2/README.md

 - improve scanArea function to be more accurate and robust
 - improve cone likelihood scoring to search more than depth 1
 - check for loop closure in the track limit vector derivation
+- BST should only be used for track limit derivation and finding likely paths, track limits should otherwise be stored in a vector or path object
+- create function to convert BST to path object